 Self-reliance and sustainability in the 21st century.

 This is the eighth story from Ruth Zwald, written by her father, Robert Zwald, and submitted as part of our Wisdom From Our Elders collection of self-sufficient tales from yesteryear.
 She compiled her father’s stories in his own words, and they are posted in eight parts.
-Read the other parts: 1900s Farming in Washington County Minnesota; Growing Up on a Farm; Catching Frogs for Money, One Room School House, Borrowing Against Life Insurance, Changes in Agriculture and Courtship and Marriage.
+Read the other parts: 1900s Farming in Washington County Minnesota; Growing Up on a Farm; Catching Frogs for Money, One Room School House,

 In 1962, we moved to Hammond, Wisconsin on 240 acres.
 We had about 30 cows and 20 sows.
 Gradually the pigs disappeared, and the cows increased.
 Adding in a barn cleaner was an improvement - no more shovels and forks.
 Greg and Bob milked before they left for school.
 When Ruth was old enough to carry the pails, she fed calves before and after school.
 Soon after high school, the boys wanted purebred cattle and more cows (more work).
 Soon the bulk tank was too small.
 Then we put in a pipeline for the milk.
 Then we were up to 80 cows.